pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part06_next_steps.md

 Data Engineering is fully integrated with Cloudera Data Platform, enabling end-to-end visibility and security with SDX as well as seamless integrations with CDP services such as Data Warehouse and Machine Learning.
 Data Engineering on CDP powers consistent, repeatable, and automated data engineering workflows on a hybrid cloud platform anywhere.

+### CDE Relevant Projects

-If you are exploring CDE you may find the following tutorials relevant:
+If you are exploring or using CDE today you may find the following tutorials relevant:

 * [Spark 3 & Iceberg](https://github.com/pdefusco/Spark3_Iceberg_CML): A quick intro of Time Travel Capabilities with Spark 3.